 Experiment with slow shutter speeds

 Christmas lights tend to flicker, or there could be some missing or not working along a string, which the camera can pick up as an ungainly black spot when shooting at high shutter speeds.
+While a lot of the latest cameras have an anti-flicker feature, it still isn't quite enough at high shutter speeds.
 So we’d recommend trying shutter speeds of about 1/125th of a second, which should be enough to make the lights look smooth and decently sharp as well.

 However, feel free to use slower speeds as well (try 2 seconds or even 8 seconds), particularly if you’re on the street, as light trails from passing traffic can add some interesting dimensions (even leading lines) to your photography.